Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer Unity Client API version 2.1.2 or newer.
-* For Lightstreamer Allegro (+ .NET Client API support), Presto, Vivace.
+* For Lightstreamer Server version 7.0 or greater.
+Ensure that Unity Client API is supported by Lightstreamer Server license configuration.